Patricia Neal is one of the screen’s most underappreciated actresses.

 She was a Founding Member of the Actors Studio

-Patricia was successful on Broadway rather quickly, and became a reputable actress in NYC.
-So much so, that when Elia Kazan, Cheryl Crawford, and Robert Lewis founded the prestigious Actors Studio in 1947, they invited Patricia to be one of the first members.
-Talk about a compliment!
-Pat remembers having classes over the years with such soon-to-be stars as Paul Newman and George Peppard.
+Patricia found success on Broadway quickly, and became a reputable New York City actress.
+Pat’s talent was so revered that when Elia Kazan, Cheryl Crawford, and Robert Lewis founded the prestigious Actors Studio in 1947, they invited her to be one of the first members.
+Over the years, Pat would take classes with such soon-to-be stars as Paul Newman and George Peppard.